HL7/FHIRPath/input/pages/index.md

 Message.segment.where(code = 'PID').field[3].element.where(component[4].value = 'MR').simple()
 ```

 Pick out the MR number from PID-3 (assuming, in this case, that there's only one PID segment in the message.
 No good for an A17).
-Note that this returns the whole Cell - e.g. `|value^^^^MR|`, though often more components will be present)
+Note that this returns the whole Cell - e.g. `|value^^MR|`, though often more components will be present)

 ``` fhirpath
 Message.segment.where(code = 'PID').elements(3).where(component[4].value = 'MR').component[1].text